Microsoft Configuration Manager vs ServiceNow Discovery comparison

 Find out what your peers are saying about Microsoft Configuration Manager vs. ServiceNow Discovery and other solutions.
 Updated: May 2024.

-Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 78 reviews while ServiceNow Discovery is ranked 3rd in Server Monitoring with 37 reviews.
+Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 78 reviews while ServiceNow Discovery is ranked 3rd in Server Monitoring with 38 reviews.
 Microsoft Configuration Manager is rated 8.2, while ServiceNow Discovery is rated 8.0.
-The top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
+The top reviewer of Microsoft Configuration Manager writes "Affordable, easy to use, and easy to understand".
 On the other hand, the top reviewer of ServiceNow Discovery writes "Valuable relationship building that discovers and auto-builds to make cleanup easy".
-Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, Microsoft Intune, BigFix and BMC Client Management, whereas ServiceNow Discovery is most compared with Tanium, Lansweeper, AWS Cloud Map, ScienceLogic and SolarWinds Server and Application Monitor.
+Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, BigFix, Tanium and BMC Client Management, whereas ServiceNow Discovery is most compared with Tanium, Lansweeper, ScienceLogic, AWS Cloud Map and SolarWinds Server and Application Monitor.
 See our Microsoft Configuration Manager vs. ServiceNow Discovery report.

 See our list of best Server Monitoring vendors.